Bitcoin Crash Could’ve Been Predicted 3 Days Early, Here’s How

-While most of us sat watching the carnage with a mix of desperation and disbelief, according to data from CryptoQuant, many traders could have been spared.
+While most of us sat watching the carnage with a mix of desperation and disbelief, according to data from CryptoQuant, many Betfair Traders could have been spared.
 The latest bitcoin crash could have been predicted three days earlier.
 Here’s how.

 Bitcoin Crash Was Easy to Predict from BTC Inflows

 If you look at the chart below, you can see the volume of bitcoin inflows into all major exchanges before the crash.
 All inflows surged at around block 621.2K–a full three days before the actual dump.
 One suggestion is that this could’ve been a coordinated whale movement that initiated the mass sell-off.

 In fact, even experienced cryptocurrency Betfair Traders and analysts such as Josh Rager, also the co-founder at Blookroots.com, were saying it was “unlikely” that bitcoin price would tumble to the low $7000s.
 That was just hours before a 44% crypto crash that could have been foreseen by watching flows of BTC into exchanges.